These healthy Paleo Cashew Cherry Snack Bars make a great grab-and-go snack. They're a nut and seed energy bar with a delicious chocolate drizzle.

 - Wrap them individually in a small square of parchment paper and you have a healthy snack, ready to grab from the fridge as you head out the door.

-- 1/2 cup dried cherries, very finely chopped (or dried cranberries0
+- ½ cup dried cherries, or dried cranberries, very finely chopped

-- 1/4 cup quality dark chocolate or Enjoy Life mini chocolate chips or chocolate morsels, melted (optional garnish)
+- ¼ cup quality dark chocolate or mini chocolate chips or chocolate morsels, melted (optional garnish)

 - Preheat oven to 300°F. Line an 8-inch baking pan with parchment paper, letting the ends drape over the sides of the pan.